Hanes Mall owner reaches agreement to settle repayment dispute with Wells Fargo

 CBL claimed Wells Fargo was making “unjustified assertions” regarding default terms in the loan agreements, and that it was “an opportunistic decision to purportedly exercise remedies” in the agreement that included accelerating payments on the loans and trying to take control of its assets.

-"Wells Fargo's recent actions recklessly put the value of the debtors' estate at risk and are naked attempts to gain advantage during restructuring negotiations."
+“Wells Fargo’s recent actions recklessly put the value of the debtors’ estate at risk and are naked attempts to gain advantage during restructuring negotiations,” CBL said.

 336-727-7376